NinaRocket/Bootstrap-HW2/README.md

 # Bootstrap-HW2

+What is this?
+This is a website that uses responsive bootstrap code.
+This website is a portfolio for Nina Rocket.

 1. Created repository and files: index, contact, portfolio html files as well as a CSS file.

 2. Linked bootstrap css in header and js in bottom of body.